-Isn’t it cruel to ride elephants?
+Isn’t it cruel to ride elephants and is elephant riding still relevant/ needed?

-Who are HELP’s trainers?
+Who are H-ELP’s trainers?

 Do you have any recommendations for the better places I can ride elephants on my holiday?